-- The driest part of Panama is the Azuero Peninsula on the south coast.
+- Driest part of Panama is the Azuero Peninsula on the south coast.

-- The hottest part of Panama is around David (SW border near Costa Rica).
+- Hottest part of Panama is around David (SW border near Costa Rica).

 - Sunrise is approx. 6:20 am and sunset is approx. 6:20 pm year-round.

-- Panama never goes on Daily Savings Time as all days are the same length.
+- The country never goes on Daily Savings Time as all days are the same length.

 Have Weather Questions?
 Contact Us

 Should you prefer to speak directly to one of our fishing representatives regarding weather paterns in Panama feel free to call us at any of the numbers listed below.